JuliaSokolova/amazon_-eCommerce_optimization/README.md

 Technology I used:
 - Prophet time series to forecast potential sales.
 - Random Forest Regressor from Sklearn to predict factors affecting sales
-- SHapley Additive exPlanations (Shap Values) algorithms for the model interpretation.
+- SHapley Additive exPlanations (SHAP Values) algorithms for the model interpretation.